-The expanded view of NOSIS includes, most notably for our purposes here, science communication.
+The expanded view of NOSIS includes, most notably for our purposes here, scientific claims in the media.
 Epistemic issues do not end with a scientist publishing a paper or the scientific community reaching a consensus.
 Conveying and establishing that knowledge in a broader public is equally important.
 We can no longer accept a simple model of "dissemination" or "diffusion" of scientific knowledge.
-Knowledge becomes actively transformed, reconfigured, and recontextualized as it travels through communication networks (Knorr-Cetina, 1984; Latour, 1987).
+Knowledge becomes actively transformed, reconfigured, and recontextualized as it travels through communication networks (Knorr-Cetina, 1981; Latour, 1987).
 Namely, how an individual applies and interprets scientific claims matters just as much as how the claims are generated originally (Allchin, 2012a).
 Most current approaches to NOS limit their focus to just how science is embedded in society in a rather general sense (e.g., as a source of funding) and how scientists justify claims in a professional context.
-They follow scientific claims only so far as publication in journals, peer review, and consensus, not beyond (Fig. 1, white box).
+They follow scientific claims only so far as publication in journals, peer review, and consensus, not beyond (Figure 1, white box).
 Nothing about their fate in a cultural setting.
 That is, in most existing educational NOS models, once the claim has been established by scientists, the remainder seems unproblematic.
 We are now keenly aware, however (as noted above), how monied interests try to "bend" science, present pseudoscience as science, portray reliable science as "junk science," or foster an image of uncertainty even where scientific experts have reached a solid consensus.
+Some claims have no basis in research at all, but are hearsay or deliberately designed to compete with or obfuscate genuine science.
 If the scientifically literate citizen-consumer is important, then the epistemic questions about how credible claims make their way from a scientific community to the individuals who use those claims are equally important.
 One can no longer view the transmission of information as inevitable or transparent.
-We need to consider the reliability of claims as they traverse a large and continuous trajectory, "from test tubes to YouTube," "from lab bench to judicial bench," "from field sites to websites," "from lab books to Facebook" (an approach aptly dubbed "Whole Science"; Allchin 2011, 2013).
-A NOSIS approach to NOS includes science communication and equally, in the familiar tradition of NOS education, the epistemics of science communication (Fig. 1, grey box).
+We need to consider the reliability of claims as they traverse a large and continuous trajectory, "from test tubes to YouTube," "from lab bench to judicial bench," "from field sites to websites," "from lab books to Facebook" (an approach aptly dubbed "Whole Science"; Allchin, 2011, 2013a, 2013b).
+A NOSIS approach to NOS includes science communication and equally, in the familiar tradition of NOS education, the epistemics of science communication (Figure 1, shaded box).